Disposing of one's property during one's lifetime

 - He is sane.

-- It is his decision and he is not coerced into disposing of his property.
+- He is not coerced into disposing of it.

 Allah the Almighty knows best.